prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 The argument hasn't disappeared; it has simply retreated to the biggest, most profound questions that science is still grappling with.
 These are the modern gaps where you'll hear the "God" argument most often today.

-*   **The Origin of the Universe:** What caused the Big Bang?
+*   **The Origin of the Universe:** What caused the <a href="https://prashantkikani.com/blog/impossible-human" target="_blank">Big Bang</a>?
 What, if anything, came before it?
 Science can model the universe back to a fraction of a second after its birth, but the initial moment remains a void.
 This is the ultimate gap, where the argument "You can't get something from nothing" is used to posit a Creator.

 *   **The Fine-Tuning of the Universe:** The fundamental constants of physics (like the strength of gravity) are exquisitely balanced for life to exist.
 If they were minutely different, there would be no stars, no planets, no us.
 The argument is that this precision isn't an accident but the work of a cosmic Designer.

 *   **The Origin of Life (Abiogenesis):** We have a robust theory for how life *evolved*, but we don't yet have a complete explanation for how the first self-replicating cells sparked into existence from non-living chemicals.
 The sheer complexity of a single cell is often cited as evidence of intelligent design.

 *   **The Origin of Consciousness:** How does three pounds of grey matter in our skulls generate subjective experience, self-awareness, love, and creativity?
+This is what the concept of <a href="https://prashantkikani.com/blog/emergence" target="_blank">emergence</a> tries to explain.
 This "hard problem of consciousness" is a profound mystery, leading some to argue that the mind is non-physical and a reflection of a divine, conscious source.

 <br/>